Sonic Origins: My Review

 Replayability

-If there is one thing that Sonic Origins brings and that is replayability.
+If there is one thing that Sonic Origins brings that is replayability.
 The classic Sonic games have many different ways to complete the levels which encourages learning the levels faster to get that quicker time.
-This adds quite a bit of replay value but imagines doing the same with Tails and Knuckles.
+This adds quite a bit of replay value but imagine doing the same with Tails and Knuckles.

 Both of them have different styles of gameplay with Tails being able to fly and swim while Knuckles being able to glide and climb.
 In Sonic 3 and Knuckles, this opens up different routes with Knuckles even having unique parts of the level and mini-bosses.